An Interview with Kevin DeYoung

-Last week during the Ligonier National Conference, RBC student Isaac interviewed Rev. Kevin DeYoung, senior pastor of Christ Covenant Church in Matthews, N.C., and associate professor of systematic theology at Reformed Theological Seminary in Charlotte, N.C.
+During the 2018 Ligonier National Conference, RBC student Isaac interviewed Rev. Kevin DeYoung, senior pastor of Christ Covenant Church in Matthews, N.C., and associate professor of systematic theology at Reformed Theological Seminary in Charlotte, N.C.
 Rev. DeYoung is author of many books, including Just Do Something.
 Below is an excerpt from their interview.

 Isaac: Thanks so much for meeting with us.
 First, as a pastor and as a theologian, what is the benefit of theological study for those pursuing vocational ministry?
 What is the benefit of theological study for those who aren’t necessarily pursuing vocational ministry?

 Rev. DeYoung: I’m a huge proponent of theological education and regarding vocational ministry, some people could ask, “Well, there’s stuff on the internet, we have access to a lot of books and podcasts, and there are so many resources, why would I need formal theological education?”
 But there’s really no substitute for being in a classroom, for having the discipline, for having to write papers, and doing all those old-fashioned things.
 I think one of the great benefits is you know the resources, you know how to use them, you feel equipped to use them.